Trevor Lummis: Early occupation and education

-He spent ten years as an Able Seaman in the Merchant Navy, before resuming studies as a mature student at the New Battle Abbey College.
-He subsequently graduated from the University of Edinburgh, University of London and University of Essex.
+He spent ten years as an Able Seaman in the Merchant Navy, before resuming studies as a mature student at the New Battle Abbey College; he subsequently graduated from the University of Edinburgh, University of London and University of Essex.
 He specialised in 19th and 20th century social and oral history.

 Drew University listed Lummis among their faculty in 2011.

+Personal life

+He was married to Sandra from 1971 until his death.

 Consultancy for television documentary

 Lummis was a historical consultant to The Bounty Hunters, a television documentary on the work of a team from James Cook University, Queensland, which was diving on the wreck of HMS Bounty and doing other archeological work on Pitcairn Island.
 It was transmitted in March 1999 on Channel 4, British Television.

 Research and teaching experience

 At the University of Essex his research work was in social history through oral history methods.
 After working as research assistant on Family Life and Work Experience before 1918, he was senior research officer on The Family and Community Life of East Anglian Fishermen (Social Science Research Council grant HR 2656/1), which focused in particular on the working environment and its effect on industrial and community relations.

 He subsequently worked on The Systematic Analysis of Life Histories (Social Science Research Council grant HR 7841), which coded oral interviews for computer archiving and analysis.
 All projects were directed by Paul Thompson, and Lummis was the sole researcher on the two numbered projects.
 He is a past Honorary Treasurer of the Oral History Society and held an Honorary Fellowship in the Department of Sociology at Essex.